Why Climate Progress is Deadlocked

 Lack of Short-Term Benefits

 It is inherently difficult to persuade individuals or nations to incur short-term costs now for benefits that will accrue to others 30 years or more in the future.
 Indeed, this runs contrary to human nature; considerable behavioral research suggests that people have a strong preference for avoiding short-term pain even if it is for long-term gain.
 Accordingly, solutions that rely primarily on sacrifice and deferred benefit are unlikely to succeed.
-This explains why carbon taxes are a difficult political sell, coming across as all sticks and no carrots.
+This explains why carbon fees are a difficult political sell, coming across as all sticks and no carrots.
 A winning climate strategy must offer tangible short-term benefits powerful enough to overcome the corresponding sacrifices.

 The Free Rider Problem

 Because the climate is a global commons, the benefits of emissions reductions undertaken in one country will mostly accrue outside its borders.
 As a result, countries acting in their rational self-interest are incentivized to minimize their mitigation efforts and free ride on those of others.
 This fundamental problem has constrained all past attempts to reach international climate agreements, including the recent Paris summit.
 The best solution is to design national climate programs in a manner that compels other countries to follow suit.
 The free rider problem also raises questions of climate fairness, given that many of the countries likely to suffer the most from climate change are typically those least responsible for emitting greenhouse gases.